ory/hydra/docs/oauth2.md

 first.

 Hydra uses the [JSON Web Key Manager](./jwk.md) to retrieve the key pair `hydra.openid.id-token` for signing ID tokens.
-You can use that endpoint to retrieve the public key for verification, as Hydra does not supporting OpenID Connect Discovery yet.
+You can use that endpoint to retrieve the public key for verification.
+Additionally, Hydra supports OpenID Connect Discovery.

 ### OAuth 2.0 Clients